 I’ve been thinking about this because I awoke this morning with a tumult in my head.
 Apparently I’d had not just a dream, but what Jung called a ‘great dream’.
 But I couldn’t remember it.

-We’re unhappy, says the neoFreudian, not only when we get the things we want, but especially when we get the things we want, because it’s then we discover we don’t really want what we think we want.
-What we really want is to return to the past (as did Marcel in À la recherche du temps perdu) and recapture that oneness with the world that an infant feels when feeding at its mother’s breast.
+Brown, like Phillips, says we're unhappy not only when we get the things we want, but especially when we get the things we want, because it’s then we discover we don’t really want what we think we want.
+What we really want is to return to the past (as Marcel did in À la recherche du temps perdu) and recapture that oneness with the world that an infant feels when suckling at its mother’s breast.

-Before I fell asleep last night, I read the neoFreudian’s chapter on the anal-sadistic phase, in which the infant becomes dissatisfied with the world’s inability to satisfy its hunger, and its love for its mother turns to hate.
+Before I fell asleep last night, I read Brown’s chapter on the anal-sadistic phase, in which the infant becomes dissatisfied with the world’s inability to satisfy its hunger, and its love for its mother turns to hate.

 I couldn’t remember my dream when I awoke, but the tumult in my head gradually resolved itself, as the cacophony of an orchestra in rehearsal gradually resolves itself into music, into the words of the Hindu axiom: Everything is food.
 Life feeds on life.
 However much we want to avoid hurting others (if for no other reason than that our awareness of their pain distracts us from our pleasure), the best we can offer them is jakta, the quick and least painful death.